-f. subject: a teaching unit within the programme as intended in Article 7.3, subsection 2 and 3 of the Act;

-g. practical: a practical exercise as intended in Article 7.13, subsection 2, paragraph d of the Act, taking one of the following forms:
+f. subject: a teaching unit within the programme as intended in Article 7.3, subsection 2 and 3 of the Act; a subject can consist of a number of components g. practical: a practical exercise as intended in Article 7.13, subsection 2, paragraph d of the Act, taking one of the following forms:

-· writing a thesis;
+writing a thesis;